JakubKorytko/expensify-cards/structure.md

+    Note over MFACTX,RHPRHP: Context wraps the Navigator User->>RHPRHP: Navigate to the revoke MFA screen RHPRHP->>MFACTX: Ask if the biometrics is configured MFACTX-->Module: Ask module if the public key is stored locally Module-->MFACTX: ;
+    alt Biometrics is not configured
+        MFACTX->>RHPRHP: Navigate to the info screen
+    end
-    Note over MFACTX,RHPRHP: Context wraps the Navigator User->>RHPRHP: Navigate to the revoke MFA screen User->>RHPRHP: Take action (i.e. click "Revoke access" button and confirm it afterwards) RHPRHP->>MFACTX: Run the revoke method
+    MFACTX->>RHPRHP: Navigate to the revoke screen
+    User->>RHPRHP: Take action (i.e. click "Revoke access" button and confirm it afterwards) RHPRHP->>MFACTX: Run the revoke method
     MFACTX->>Module: Pass the info that the revoke was called Note over MFACTX,Module: The module is a hook used to run the biometrics flow Module->>Module: Revoke locally stored keys
-    Module->>MFACTX: Pass the info that the access was revoked MFACTX->>RHPRHP: Navigate to the Success screen
+        Module->>Server: Call API to revoke stored public key Module->>MFACTX: Pass the info that the access was revoked MFACTX->>RHPRHP: Navigate to the Success screen
 ```